I’m Sarah,

 write me.

-In 2024-2025, I ghostwrote a 132-page marketing guide for nonprofits.
+In 2024-2025, I ghostwrote a 132-page nonprofit marketing guide for another marketing firm client.
 Sample on request.

 AI policy: